-“Birth control cultures in Poland 1945 – 1989” is a two-year research project based at the Institute of Ethnology and Cultural Anthropology, University of Warsaw.
+“Birth control cultures in Poland, 1945 – 1989” was a two-year research project based at the Institute of Ethnology and Cultural Anthropology, University of Warsaw (2017-2019).

-We approach the cultures of family planning during Polish state-socialism as an intersection between population policies, expert and popular knowledge on birth control, and people’s experiences related to contraception and abortion.
+We approached the cultures of family planning during Polish state-socialism as an intersection between population policies, expert and popular knowledge on birth control, and people’s experiences related to contraception and abortion.

 • the evolution of state population policies and their interactions with those proposed and executed by the Catholic Church